 The two paintings – displayed on loan – were taken on the night of the 6 December 2002 from the Van Gogh Museum in Amsterdam, Netherlands.
 After allegedly using a ladder to enter through the museum roof, the perpetrators removed the pieces hanging on display.
 After using sledgehammers to break a first-floor window, the suspects successfully fled the scene with the paintings in hand.

 The robbery created an outrage due to the lack of perceived security for the museum, and additional confusion as to its apparent lapse.
 The museum employed an infrared security system and security guards were also on duty.
-The entire operation proved baffling to security experts who evaluated the crime, as they believed the security measures should have proved adequate to prevent the robbery.
+The entire operation proved baffling to security experts that evaluated the crime, who believed the security measures should have proved adequate to prevent the robbery.

-The two suspects are officially identified as Octave Durham and Henk B. Durham was sentenced in 2004, and received a four and a half year prison sentence.
-Henk B. was given a four year jail sentence.
+The two suspects are officially identified as Octave Durham and Henk B. Durham.
+Both men were sentenced in 2004, and received a four-and-a-half year prison sentence, and a four year jail sentence, respectively.
 Both men still maintain their innocence in the case.